 - Instructors keep a record of any communication that occurs via email.
-It is highly recommended to use the Canvas email since it is linked with the coursework and can be tracked in the Canvas course analytics. - Instructors respond to student emails within a reasonable timeframe (24-48 hours on weekdays) and state the expected response time in the syllabus.
-A communication plan for weekend responses is recommended. - Instructors will inform students of extended absence due to a conference, leave (jury duty, etc.), or other unforeseen circumstances
+It is highly recommended to use the Canvas email since it is linked with the coursework and can be tracked in the Canvas course analytics. - Instructors respond to student emails within a reasonable timeframe (24-48 hours on weekdays) and state the expected response time in the syllabus - Instructors will inform students of extended absence due to a conference, leave (jury duty, etc.), or other unforeseen circumstances